 - Set a timer for 3 minutes and have each child make a list of every idea they can think of—with no erasing or crossing ideas out!
 If they’re timer-phobic, you can do this without timing the exercise.

 - When finished, encourage them to look over their list and circle three ideas that would be the most fun or appealing to write about.

 2. Brainstorm with Lists

 List-making is an effective way to brainstorm with reluctant writers.
-Try this brainstorming method when they’re writing short reports about familiar topics.
+Try this brainstorming method when your homeschoolers are writing short reports about familiar topics.
 It’s also a great way to plan out a narrative about a personal experience.